Manthai: Etymology

 The name Manthai does not occur in any of the early works and it is a recent name use for the ancient port of Mahatittha.
 In early Sinhalese inscriptions and literature (5th century - 12th century), Mahatittha is referred to as Matota, Mahavoti, Mahaputu, Mahavutu, Mavatutota, and Mahapatana.
-In the Tamil poems of about the 7th, 8th and 9th centuries and in the Cola inscriptions of the 11th century, the Tamilised form of Matottam has been used.
+In the Tamil poems of about the 7th, 8th and 9th centuries and in the Chola inscriptions of the 11th century, the Tamilised form of Matottam has been used.
 The present name Manthai is an abbreviation of Matottam.

 The term Manthottam is mentioned in many ancient Tamil epics.
 Sinhalese epics refer to both the town as well as the town of Mannar by the term Mahathittha.

 The place was also known as Rajarajapuram when the northern part of Sri Lanka was ruled by Raja Raja Chola I in the 10th century AD as mentioned in an inscription of the Cholas found in Manthai.